feynon/intent-router-blueprint/README.md

 ⚠️ **DISCLAIMER**: This is experimental research software in active development - may not function correctly and is not suitable for production use.

-A dual-LLM intent routing system for secure agent orchestration.
+A hybrid LLM intent routing system for secure agent orchestration that operates seamlessly.

 ## Overview

 This package extends the **Unternet Kernel** to implement a secure intent routing system that separates planning from execution to prevent prompt injection attacks.
-It integrates the **CAMEL security model** from the DeepMind paper ["Defeating Prompt Injections by Design"](https://arxiv.org/abs/2503.18813) into the Unternet framework, providing a production-ready dual-LLM architecture for secure agent orchestration.
+It integrates the **CAMEL security model** from the Google DeepMind paper ["Defeating Prompt Injections by Design"](https://arxiv.org/abs/2503.18813) into the Unternet framework, providing a dual-LLM architecture for secure agent orchestration.
+The system is fully **WinterTC-compliant**, ensuring unified operation across both browser and Node.js environments.

 ### Key Principles